 My space is much different from Mark Twain’s pink office with a view behind the desk and a pool table in front.
 Unlike his office design, I prefer to look out at the perennial garden and twisted oak limbs.
-If it were possible, I’d have French doors, swing them open, and let nature freewheel in, like Virginia Woolf’s writing shed.
+If it were possible, I’d have French doors, swing them open, and let nature freewheel inside, like Virginia Woolf’s writing shed.

-But on occasion, we have rattle snakes.
+But on occasion, we have rattlesnakes.

 Sometimes, I’m interrupted by birds outside, on the window ledge, cottontails chewing on the grass, and a seasonal turkey whose head pops up like a Jack-in-the-Box to peer inside.
 Often, on the weekends, my husband taps on the window, bidding me come outside to engage in a different type of work.

 There are many forms of labor, each shuffled into our lives by choice, necessity, or passion.
 The space in which we work matters a great deal.
 It doesn’t have to pretty.
 It doesn’t have to be a separate room.
 Your work surface doesn’t have to be a desk.
 Depending on your needs, a folding table, like I once used, is oftentimes sufficient.

 Creating a perfect home workspace just needs to be comfortable in ways that mentally recharge your creative focus.